Skip to main content

 Context

-Control what content goes into the context Daintree builds from your project:
+What goes into the context Daintree builds from your project.
+Two sections:

 Variables (project)